My vision for Dublin South-West

 Health and Environment are paramount issues for me.
 They cover many bases including: education, employment, community and an overall sense of wellbeing.
 We all have a desire to prosper, and I base my actions and decisions on how communities can achieve this endeavor, whether through national / local policy or assisting communities and individual projects.

-This is a main stay of Irish politics and keeps your feet on the ground, there is a constant flow of issues that require attention.
-I continue to work with community groups assisting them in their goals, whether it’s about parks, roads, housing etc. I will seek to provide local authority solutions allowing realization of community ideals.
+- Community.
+This is a mainstay of Irish politics and keeps your feet on the ground, there is a constant flow of issues that require attention.
+I continue to work with community groups assisting them in their goals, whether it’s about parks, roads, housing etc. I will seek to provide local authority solutions allowing realisation of community ideals.

-I have a keen interest in our built heritage from my architectural background and as Deputy Mayor in 2015 I established South Dublin County Council’s Architectural Conservation Forum.
-The purpose of the Forum is to raise awareness and protect of our local built monuments.
+- Culture.
+I have a keen interest in our built heritage from my architectural background and as Deputy Mayor in 2015, I established South Dublin County Council’s Architectural Conservation Forum.
+The purpose of the Forum is to raise awareness and protect our local built monuments.
 The Council has many projects, with the current conservation works to Rathfarnham Castle, recently completed Round Tower in Clondalkin, and smaller completed projects like Killininny Tower and Ballymount Gatehouse have all been highlighted and supported.

+- Policy.
 I have continued to form holistic sustainable policy through the Council, both in the 2016-2022 Development Plan and the monthly council meetings.
-I ensured that ‘Wood First’, eco-cement and rain water harvesting became Council policy in any SDCC procurement projects.
+I ensured that ‘Wood First’, eco-cement and rainwater harvesting became Council policy in any SDCC procurement projects.
 I have also promoted rights of way through the Dublin Mountains, allowing greater public access to this environmental treasure.